Compactification and trees of spheres covers: Isomorphism classes of trees of spheres

 \subsection{Isomorphism of trees of spheres and topology}

-\begin{definition}[Isomorphism of trees of spheres] An isomorphism of trees of spheres marked by $X$ is a cover between trees of spheres with degree 1 which restricts to the identity on $X$. \end{definition}
+\begin{definition}[Isomorphism of trees of spheres] An isomorphism ${{\cal M}:\T_1\to\T_2}$ between two trees of spheres marked by $X$ is an isomorphism $M:T_1\to T_2$ between the corresponding combinatorial trees and for every internal vertex $v\in T_1$, a (projective) isomorphism $m_v:\S_v\to\S_{M(v)}$ that maps the attaching point of an adjacent edge $e$ to the attaching point of $M(e)$. \end{definition}

-Note that the associated map on the combinatorial trees is an isomorphism of combinatorial trees.